vimaec/bfast/readme.md

 BFAST stands for the **B**inary **F**ormat for **A**rray **S**erialization and **T**ransmission.

 BFAST is a data format for simple, efficient, and reliable serialization and deserialization of collections of binary data with optional names as a single block of data.
+It is designed so that efficient and correct serializers can be quickly written in different languages.

 ## Use Case

 You would use the BFAST structure if you have a binary data to serialize that is mostly in the form of long arrays.
-For example a set of files that you want to bundle together without wanting to bring in the overhead of a compression library or re-implementing TAR.
-We use BFAST to encode mesh data and as an archive format.
+For example a set of files that you want to bundle together without wanting to bring in the overhead of a compression library or re-implementing TAR.We use BFAST to encode mesh data and as containers for other data.

 ## Features